cx9s/Mars-rover-challenge/README.md

 # TypeScript project [Mars Rover Challenge]

-This project is a console game.
+This project is a console game for Mars Rover Challenge project of Your Return to Tech 2022.
+It aims to practise Typescript and unit test, UML design as well.

 ## Instructions

-- Folk and clone down this repository to your computer;
+- Clone down this repository to your computer;

 - Navigate to the directory on your command line;